ugurkocde/KQL_Intune/README.md

 ![Image](https://shehanstechblog.files.wordpress.com/2022/05/image-46.png)

+# How to use the queries in this repository

+After you configured and enabled the option to send Data from Intune to your Log Analytics Workspace, you can go to Azure -> Log Analytics Workspace -> Logs and copy paste the query you want to test.

 # Categories

-I have created different categories based on the data tables from Intune to help you find the queries you want:
+I have created different categories (folders) based on the data tables from Intune to help you find the queries you want:

 1. Audit
 2. Compliance